DiedrichsenLab/diedrichsenlab.github.io/_guides/04_clean_code.md

 Many projects and repositories contain code at different levels.
 Keep them separate.
 A good practice is to place general tools (classes and functions) in modules at the root of the directory, so they can be easily imported.
 Place project-specific code in a `scripts` or `notebooks` directory.
 If you find that you want to use the same code in multiple scripts, it belongs in a module.
 Place your dirty underwear in a appropriately named directory - `scrapheap` or  `scratch`  comes to mind.

 ## Meaningful Names
 Name things in a way that makes clear what they are.
-There are tons of rules on naming out there, but remember that the main point is to make the code easily readable.
+There are many rules on naming out there, but remember that the main point is to make the code easily readable.
 The better your names are, the less comments you need to write.

 ### Variables